Canon M6 vs Nikon D5600

-The Canon EOS M6 and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in February 2017 and November 2016.
+The Canon EOS M6 and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in February 2017 and November 2016.
 The M6 is a mirrorless interchangeable lens camera, while the D5600 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is considerably larger (58 percent) than the Canon M6.
 Moreover, the D5600 is markedly heavier (19 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the D5600 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |2.||Nikon D5600||124 mm||97 mm||70 mm||465 g||970||n||Nov 2016||699|

 |3.||Canon M50 Mark II||116 mm||88 mm||59 mm||387 g||305||n||Oct 2020||599|

 |4.||Canon M6 Mark II||120 mm||70 mm||49 mm||408 g||305||n||Aug 2019||849|